 Lesson 2: Get someone, who can be your mentor and partner and will believe in you and bring valuable skills.

 While sealing the initial deal had been as simple as showing up at Mr. Onitsuka’s door, getting the initial samples wasn’t.
 The first 300 pairs took over a year to be delivered, during which Phil worked as an accountant.
-When Phil finally got the shoes, one of the first people he mailed two pairs to was Bill Bowerman, his former running coach at the University of Oregon, hoping to get a sale and a powerful testimonial.
+When Phil finally got the shoes, one of the first people he mailed two pairs to was Bill Bowerman.
+Bill was his former running coach at the University of Oregon.
+Phil hoped to get a sale and a powerful testimonial.

-To Phil’s surprise, Bill didn’t stop at that and instead offered to become his partner and take care of product design.
+To Phil’s surprise, Bill didn’t stop at that.
+He offered to become his partner and take care of product design.
 Having his mentor now as a partner and seeing that he too believed in Phil’s idea was one of the things that gave Phil the confidence to create the company exactly as he saw fit – and that’s what made it the honest, hard-working, caring brand we know today.

-The first year, Phil sold the shoes out of the trunk of his car, a green Plymouth Valiant, at track meet ups across the country and grossed $8,000 in 1963.
+The first year, Phil sold the shoes out of the trunk of his car, a green Plymouth Valiant.
+He went to track meet ups across the country and grossed $8,000 in 1963.
 Bill didn’t just help with encouragement though.

 Soon it would become clear that Bill’s skill set would be crucial for the company’s success too.